How To Clean Your Quartz Countertops

 What Are Quartz Counters Made From?

 First, before you can understand why proper cleaning is so important, you must first understand the makeup of a quartz countertop.
 Most quartz countertops are not made from 100 percent quartz.
 About 10 percent of the countertop will be a binder, like polymeric or a cement-based product.
 The rest is made up of natural stone, which may or may not be quartz in its entirety.
 This is an engineered stone or compound stone design, and contains very little, if any, solid quartz.
+Another natural stone countertop is granite, but maintaining granite counters requires different methods of cleaning.

 So why is this important to understand when you consider cleaning?
 It actually can help make cleaning just a little easier, because quartz is virtually pore-free.
 This means it will not easily soak up stains or bacteria, so you can keep the counters looking great much more easily.
 This makeup also means sanitizing the countertops does not require any caustic chemicals, because the counters have no pores for bacteria to lodge in.